-It’s time.
-Your W-2s and 1099s are likely making their way to your mailbox or inbox right now.
+It’s time: Your W-2s and 1099s are likely making their way to your mailbox or inbox right now.
 Odds are good you’re ready to get your taxes done as soon as possible, since the odds are also good you’re getting a refund.
-Last year, about 80 percent of Americans got one, averaging around $2,800.
+The IRS says somewhere around 80 percent of Americans who file typically get a refund.

 But as you start filling in those forms, don’t let haste make waste.
 Mistakes can cost you time, money or both.
 Here’s a look at some of the most common tax-time screw-ups.

-Mistake No. 1: Paying for tax preparation when you could get it free
+Mistake No. 1: Paying for tax preparation when you can get it free

 Andrey_Popov / Shutterstock.com